microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(s: str):
+        return s in str(8 ** 1818) and s == s[::-1] and len(s) > 11

+    def sol():
         """Find a palindrome of length greater than 11 in the decimal representation of 8^1818."""
-        return s in str(8 ** 1818) and s == s[::-1] and len(s) > 11
     ```
     <details><summary>1 hand-written solution </summary>